vini-sousa/vini-sousa/README.md

+### Um pouco sobre mim
-## •	 🌱 I’m currently learning Front-End (Javascript, Angular, ReactJS)
+- 🌱 I’m currently learning Front-End - HTML, CSS, Javascript

 <!--
 **vini-sousa/vini-sousa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.